Global Warming

 - collapse of sea ice cover in the Arctic.

-Arctic methane release - Warming is also the triggering variable for the release of methane
+- Warming is also the triggering variable for the release of methane

-- peat bogs in Siberia, creates a positive feedback due to the potentially rapid
+these possible feedback effects.
+Thawing permafrost, such as the frozen - peat bogs in Siberia, creates a positive feedback due to the potentially rapid

 - release of CO2 and CH4.
 Methane discharge from permafrost is presently